Emerson/ember-form-master-2000/README.md

 # Ember FormMaster2000

-A flexible and lightweight ember-cli addon will eventually make forms easier to deal with.
+A flexible and lightweight ember-cli addon that will _(eventually)_ make forms easier to deal with.

 ### Basic API